hmcts/protected-characteristics-frontend/README.md

 # Protected Characteristics Questionnaire

-This is the frontend for the protected characteristics questionnaire service.
+This is the PCQ frontend for the protected characteristics questionnaire service.
 This service will ask a set of questions that will help us check we are treating people fairly and equally.
 It helps us to meet our commitment to equality (under the Equality Act 2010).

 ## Getting Started